Occasionally, you'll come across an Arborist who claims to have anecdotal evidence about tree risk which they insist is the truth of the matter.

 As we’re going through a hot spell in the UK at the moment, it’s time to release v5.0 of the Summer Branch Drop (SBD) Guide.

 Those of you who are concerned about the risk from SBD, this should help reassure you.
 The overall risk from SBD is mind-bogglingly low.
 In this update, we have an easy to grasp explanation of what mind-bogglingly low means.
-The overall risk from SBD for a whole year is the equivalent of the few minutes it takes to cover about 2 miles (3km) on a drive.
+The overall risk from SBD for a whole year is less than the short times it takes to cover about 3km/2mi on a drive.

 200 miles (320km) drive = 1 micromort (a one in a million chance of death).